tlamedia/gtm-kit/readme.txt

 #### Enhancements:
 * Added option to specify the Google Tag Manager environment.
 * Performance optimization through optimized database queries and general code improvements.
+* Added a filter to deactivate the container, so the container can be deactivated on specific pages.

 #### Bugfixes:
 * Add missing _sbp cookie in the cookie keeper.